 Kitesurfing and Other Activities

 There are one-day down-winders (10-15 kilometers of kitesurfing along the coast with a buggy following you) and there is a nine-day kite safari for experienced kitesurfers.
-Both end here at Pousada Portal do Vento.
+Both activities end here at Pousada Portal do Vento.
 For beginners there is the fifteen-hour kitesurfing course under the guidance of a qualified instructor from Kite World Wide who speaks English.

 Kitesurfers aren’t the only guests at the pousada.
 “We get quite a few couples who like to get away from the city and to relax, enjoying the peaceful and tranquil scenery,” Sandra explains.
 She touches on an important topic here: if you want to enjoy Tatajuba and Pousada Portal do Vento you’d better like the outback.